-Caroline: She secrets the words away like the bricks of gold they are, laying them down alongside the others in her mind, and does as instructed.
+Caroline: She secrets the words away like the bricks of gold they are, laying them down alongside the others in her mind.
+She does as instructed.

 “I am Caroline Malveaux, childe of René Baristheaut, childe of Robert Bastien, childe of Lothar Constantine, childe of Dominic de Valois-Burgundy, childe of Gaius Pedius Marcellus, childe of Alexander, childe of Ventrue.”